dylanhogg/dylanhogg.github.io/_posts/2022-01-19-ml-productionisation.markdown

 It is best to build on the shoulders of giants.
 Here are some open-source ML frameworks you might find want to explore in your ML productionisation journey:

-- MLFlow (Databricks): An open source platform for the machine learning lifecycle, experiment tracking focussed.
+- MLFlow (Databricks): An open-source platform for the machine learning lifecycle, experiment tracking focussed.
   - <a href="https://mlflow.org/">mlflow.org</a>
   - <a href="https://github.com/mlflow/mlflow">github.com/mlflow/mlflow</a>
 - KubeFlow (Google): The Machine Learning Toolkit for Kubernetes.
 Pipeline focussed.
 At its core, a container orchestration system